-The Energy & Bioproducts Research Institute (EBRI), based at Aston University in Birmingham, develops and provides practical bioenergy and energy systems solutions for companies and local authorities in the UK, Europe and beyond.
+The Energy & Bioproducts Research Institute (EBRI) at Aston University in Birmingham, develops and provides practical bioenergy, energy-from-waste, bioproducts and energy systems solutions for companies and local authorities in the UK and beyond.

-At EBRI we help organisations explore the growing Energy-from-Waste (EfW) and bioproducts markets and the opportunities they offer.
+At EBRI we help organisations explore the growing low carbon markets and the opportunities they offer.
 We offer specialist support, cutting-edge technologies and bespoke events, including the highly acclaimed EBRI ‘Value from Waste’ Master Class.

 We have been committed to the research and development of sustainable energy technologies and solutions since the 1970s.
 Our team of internationally-renowned researchers focuses on methods of generating energy, fuels and chemicals from biomass, wastes and residues.

 Allied to this is EBRI’s expertise in environmental, social and economic impacts of bioenergy systems; smart distributed energy systems; supply chains; logistics; analytics; energy and power systems.
-The Institute welcomes collaboration opportunities with academia, government bodies and industry both locally and internationally and actively bids for new research and industrial engagement.
+We welcome collaboration opportunities with academia, government bodies and industry both locally and internationally and actively bids for new research and industrial engagement.

 EBRI is a unique hub of bioenergy research and technology development.
 It is home to academic and industry facing teams that aim to accelerate the commercial development of emerging energy, bioproducts and supporting technologies.